-Why visit Amsterdam
+Why Visit Amsterdam

 What to see in Amsterdam

-Amsterdam has a number of world-famous attractions which bring in tourists from all over the globe.
+Amsterdam also has a number of world-famous attractions which bring in tourists from all over the globe.
 Perhaps the most famous of these is Anne Frank Huis, the house in which Anne Frank and her family hid from the Nazis during the Second World War.
-History buffs will also enjoy the Resistance Museum, which tells the story of the militia who fought against the Nazi occupation of
+History fans will also enjoy the Resistance Museum, which tells the story of the militia who fought against the Nazi occupation of

 Where to stay